 ‘Mold growths, or colonies, can start to grow on a damp surface within 24 to 48 hours,’ says FEMA (the Federal Emergency Management Agency).
 What’s more, mold will carry on growing until the source of the moisture is eliminated and the mold is tackled.
 For this reason, it’s vital to take measures immediately following a flood, however, it was caused.

 If you do experience a flood in your home, you need to maintain a safe environment.
-Mold and air quality expert Michael Rubino recommends these measures: ‘Replacing any porous structural items like insulation; thoroughly decontaminating all semi-porous items, such as wood; having a professional assess appliances, such as water heaters, for issues; and hiring a professional decontamination team to come out and thoroughly clean the entire space.’
+Mold and air quality expert Michael Rubino recommends these measures: ‘Replacing any porous structural items like insulation; thoroughly decontaminating all semi-porous items, such removing mold from wood; having a professional assess appliances, such as water heaters, for issues; and hiring a professional decontamination team to come out and thoroughly clean the entire space.’

 Sign up to the Homes & Gardens newsletter